-During the year the Academy has set up the 'Achieve Fund' as a separate bank account for parents and friends of the school to make regular donations which go towards projects and activities to improve students' educational experiences.
+The Academy has set up the 'Achieve Fund' as a separate bank account for parents and friends of the school to make regular donations which go towards projects and activities to improve students' educational experiences.

 In addition to fundraising, the Academy has an income generation strategy to maximise funds for school operations.
 Letting the premises forms a major part of income generation activities.
-The Academy's new Theatre is now fully up and running and taking bookings from local community groups, dance and drama schools for their major annual performances.
-The Academy has now employed a part time Theatre Manager to promote and facilitate these bookings which raise significant funds for the school.
+The Academy's Theatre is fully operational and takes bookings from local community groups, dance, and drama schools for their major annual performances.
+The Academy has a team to promote and facilitate these bookings which raise significant funds for the school.